top of page

 Beijing 2008 podium moment

+A few weeks before the start of the Rio Paralympics, I had the honour of having coffee with Stephanus Benjamin van der Merwe, publicly known as Fanie van der Merwe.
 It was a cold and rainy day in Stellenbosch.
-A few days earlier my phone was stolen before my eyes, I was struggling to find inspiration to finish my thesis, and I still had to pay my study fees, with no real income or prospective income.
-Also, I have been battling with my health.
-Well, I was not in a good space, and I did not really feel like having this interview.
+A few days earlier my phone was stolen before my eyes; I was struggling to find inspiration to finish my thesis, and I still had to pay my study fees, with no real income or prospective income.
+I had also been battling with my health.
+Suffice it to say, I was not in a good space, and I did not really feel like having this interview.
+However, when Fanie entered the room with his bright orange shirt and a big smile, the change in the atmosphere was tangible.
+Fanie was filled with joy and it somehow was contagious, filling me with laughter throughout the interview.

 That orange T-shirt moment